eosnetworkfoundation/docs/docs/03_tutorials/10_bios-boot-sequence.md

 cleos wallet import --private-key
 ```

-Then paste the private key gnerated previously.
+Then paste the private key generated previously.

 The output should be similar to: